- What We Do

 Armand Lanier is a Foreign Service Officer and brings both USAID and private sector experience to the DIV team.
 He has 23 years of USAID experience having served in five countries and four backstops: General Development, Program, EXO, and Controller.
 Prior to joining DIV, he was the Senior USAID Regional Development Adviser for southern Iraq.
 Armand has also co-founded four companies, including a publicly-traded biotechnology company operating in three countries that now has 269 employees (TTG).
 As a senior manager for Ernst & Young consulting practice, he started their healthcare consulting practice in Madrid; served as expert financial planning witness for $100 m. hospital financing prospectus; designed cost accounting systems for King Ranch farm; and created financial planning model for a large Texas vineyard and many other companies.

-Duc Tran is a Presidential Management Fellow at Development Innovation Ventures (DIV), where he assists current grantees in evaluating their impact and cost-effectiveness and analyzes prospective grantees in the DIV selection process.
-He is currently on rotation to Google Giving working to develop their monitoring and evaluation systems.
+Duc Tran is a Portfolio Manager at Development Innovation Ventures (DIV), where he assists current grantees in evaluating their impact and cost-effectiveness, analyzes prospective grantees in the DIV selection process, and provides support to grantees scaling through the public sector.
+A former Presidential Management Fellow, he recently was on detail to Google.org to develop their monitoring and evaluation systems.
 Prior to DIV, Duc evaluated development programs in Vietnam, worked in business development in China, and promoted college access to underprivileged youth in San Diego, California.
-Duc is fluent in Vietnamese, and has a BA and MA in international affairs and economics from the School of International Affairs and Pacific Studies at the University of California, San Diego.
+Duc is fluent in Vietnamese, and has a BA and MA in international affairs and economics from the University of California, San Diego.
+In his spare time, he likes to find new things to cook and eat.

-Brittney E. Bailey is appointed by the Obama Administration to support USAID's focus on innovation and aid effectiveness and primarily serves as a partnerships advisor for DIV.
+Brittney E. Bailey is appointed by the Obama Administration to support USAID's focus on innovation and non-traditional partnerships and primarily serves as an Advisor for DIV.
 Previously, she has worked on linking social and financial protection programs for vulnerable groups in Latin America, South Asia and Africa at the Inter-American Development Bank, USAID, UN Population Fund, and the International Rescue Committee.
-Fluent in English, Spanish and Portuguese, Brittney is a Fulbright Scholar and has a masters in Economic and Political Development from Columbia University.
+Fluent in Spanish and Portuguese, Brittney is a Fulbright Scholar, Pickering Foreign Affairs Fellow and has a masters in Economic and Political Development from Columbia University.
+She is an avid dancer, traveler and "foodie", with a soft spot in her heart for Brazil, Haiti and California.

 Tom Schumacher is a visiting Presidential Management Fellow on rotation from the Consumer Financial Protection Bureau (CFPB).
 At the CFPB, he works in the Office of Card and Payment Markets with a focus on emerging payment products (mobile payments, prepaid cards, money transfer).
 Prior to the PMF program, Tom had experiences in international development, startups, and financial markets through a variety of positions.
 Previously, he co-founded, InVenture, a social enterprise working to provide financial identities and financial access to undeserved populations in India and Africa.
 Tom has a MPP from the UCLA Luskin School of Public Affairs and a BA in Economics from the University of Maryland.